Bernardo-Castilho/SimScript/README.md

 **script** method that describes the actions each entity should perform.

 The **Simulation** class is abstract.
-In most cases, you will create classes that extends it to create the queues and entities you need.
+In most cases, you will create classes that extend it to create the queues and entities you need.

 ## Entity Class